French officer hurt in arrest of women planning attack

 Paris (CNN)Three women who were likely planning an "imminent and violent" attack were arrested near Paris on Thursday, French Interior Minister Bernard Cazeneuve said.

-According to Cazaneuve, the women, whom he referred to as radicalized, were arrested in connection with gas cylinders found this week inside a car left in front of Notre Dame cathedral in Paris.
+According to Cazeneuve, the women, whom he referred to as radicalized, were arrested in connection with gas cylinders found this week inside a car left in front of Notre Dame cathedral in Paris.

 One police officer was injured in the shoulder when one woman attacked him with a knife in Boussy-Saint-Antoine, southeast of Paris, the minister told reporters.
 The injury was not life-threatening.

-"I would like to express my gratitude to him and to his colleagues who had to open fire when faced with individuals armed with knives," Cazaneuve said.
+"I would like to express my gratitude to him and to his colleagues who had to open fire when faced with individuals armed with knives," Cazeneuve said.

 One of the women also was hurt.

 The minister said the unidentified women are 19, 23 and 39 years old.
+CNN affiliate BFMTV said the owner of the car reported two daughters as missing and they were arrested Thursday.
+It said the 19-year-old woman stabbed the officer and was injured.

+BFMTV said a car containing a half-dozen gas cylinders was found Sunday near Notre Dame.
+One cylinder was empty, and the other six were reportedly full.
+No detonator or firing device were found, and the vehicle was not reported as stolen.

 France has been under a state of emergency since the Paris terror attacks in November last year, and authorities have struggled to monitor thousands of domestic radicals on their radar.